Allan-Kipkemei/Discover_ke_app/README.md

-Lets Discover site
+Lets Discover site is a Travel web page that utilizes MERN stack
-MERN was the technology behind the success of this